godaddy/eslint-plugin-i18n-json/README.md

 5) >npm run lint

-6) **Profit!** Relax knowing that each change to the translations project will go through strict checks by eslint plugin.
+6) **Profit!** Relax knowing that each change to the translations project will go through strict checks by the eslint plugin.

     *Example where we have invalid ICU message syntax.*